sustainable home

 Antimicrobials or fragrancesUnnecessary and non-disclosed chemicals; allergensSkip

-Solvent-based gluescan emit harmful VOCsNo glue, or water-based glue
+Solvent-based gluesCan emit harmful VOCs, like formaldehydeNo glue, or water-based glue

 Is an organic mattress worth it?

-An organic mattress contains little to no chemicals and is made with sustainable, certified organic materials including cotton, latex, and/or wool instead of manmade, fossil fuel-based materials like polyurethane foam and polyester.
-These materials are often associated with a large number of harmful chemicals.
+An organic mattress is hypoallergenic, contains little to no chemicals, and is made with sustainable, certified organic materials, including cotton, latex, and/or wool rather than man-made, fossil fuel-based materials like polyurethane foam and polyester.
+Synthetic materials are often associated with a large number of harmful chemicals and a larger environmental impact.

 Mattress certifications to look for